tgvaughan/remaster/examples/README.md

   Simulates a tree under a birth-death-sampling model, then simulates sequence evolution under a basic Jukes-Cantor substitution model to produce a corresponding simulated alignment.

+* `YuleInferenceInitialisation.xml`
+  Demonstrates the use of ReMASTER to initilise the state of an MCMC analysis using a simulated birth-death tree.